 Investment performance improved from last year and the great majority of funds outperformed the benchmark/comparator on average weighted by assets under management (AUM).

-Last year the GAA made an observation to the Firm to improve their investment performance benchmarks by making them more quantitively defined.
-The GAA notes that updated fund fact sheets went live in June 2024 referencing the Association of British Insurers (ABI) sector within the Investment Objective as a suitable comparator.
+The Firm improved their investment performance benchmarks by making them more quantitatively defined.
+Updated fund fact sheets went live in June 2024 referencing the Association of British Insurers (ABI) sector within the Investment Objective as a suitable comparator.